 Provided by Alice Liles

-To see more pictures of the dudleya and stories about other succulents, go to www.aliceliles.com .
+To see more flowers after the storm, go to www.aliceliles.com .

 Muleshoe Journal Correspondent